kratman/LICHEM_QMMM/README.md

 ### Installation

 Currently, the binary and user's manual are not included in the repository.
-The Makefile can be used to generate both files.
+However, the Makefile can be used to generate both files.
 Since LICHEM is designed to be simple, only a small number of packages are required to compile the code.
 An approximate list of packages is given below.
 ```
  LICHEM binary: OpenMP, Eigen3
  LICHEM manual: LaTeX, BibTeX, TeXLive